What is the keto diet?

 Whether you're eating a high or low carb diet, you're only going to lose weight when you consume fewer calories than your body burns.

-Actually, no. Despite all the recent buzz, keto is not new.
-This type of diet was first developed in the 1920s to treat epilepsy in children.
+Despite all the recent buzz, keto is not new.
+In fact, the keto diet was first developed in the 1920s to treat epilepsy in children.
 It is only more recently that this diet has gained popularity in the weight loss space.